 Don’t give up on your Pilates practice, persist!

-The journey of stretching is a one of self-discovery.
-Look at tension not as your enemy but a message from the body, a potential for learning and having a better, more joyful life, in body mind spirit.
+The journey of stretching is one of self-discovery.
+Look at tension not as your enemy but as a message from the body, potential for learning and having a better, more joyful life in body mind spirit.

 So, when you get back on the mat…